 In the table, the first line for each scenario depicts the task MIoU without an adversarial billboard, while subsequent lines show the drop in MIoU with the adversarial billboard and/or without the related defenses.
 The value between the brackets for the ACAT results depicts the number of times that the reset criterion takes effect, necessitating the extraction of a new starting mask.
-As also mentioned in [8], there are instances where certain attacks can be particularly challenging for a specific model and scenario, leading to a poor reduction in the MIoU.
+As also mentioned in [8], there are instances where certain attacks can be particularly challenging for a specific model and scenario, leading to a poor reduction in the MIoU (or even a small average improvement).
 To assist the reader, in Table I we highlighted in gray the scenarios that have resulted in a more pronounced adversarial effect.